Nextflow-Cloud/nextpass/README.md

-# maskedvault
+# Nextpass
-Protect your most important data and passwords with strong encryption in the vault
+A secure, reliable, and fast way to store your passwords in a encrypted manner.
+Provides top notch security for your credentials.